austinperrin/django-react-boilerplate/docs/architecture/tenant-topology.md

 ## Topology Summary

 Per tenant:
-- One or more frontend services (portal UI, static assets, CDN edge).
+- One or more frontend services (login portal UI, static assets, CDN edge).
 - One backend API service (Django/DRF) as the initial default.
 - One or more worker services (async jobs, scheduled tasks).
 - One tenant-isolated managed Postgres instance.